kW-Labs/nmecr/index.md

-nmecr provides a collection of 11 algorithms and 5 main utility functions for streamlining energy efficiency project impact quantification in buildings.
+nmecr provides a collection of 11 algorithms and 5 main utility functions for streamlining impact quantification for energy efficiency projects in buildings.

 These are: